Terkwood/prawnalith/frontend/README.md

 ### Acknowledgements

 We really appreciate the help from [this article, which shows how to properly wait on DOM elements coming into existence](https://swizec.com/blog/how-to-properly-wait-for-dom-elements-to-show-up-in-modern-browsers/swizec/6663).

+The [fancy checkbox](https://codepen.io/mallendeo/pen/eLIiG) we use for temperature units was provided by [@mallendeo](https://twitter.com/mallendeo).
+Thank you!